Agustangel/Onegin/README.md

 - **use** `./onegin` to start rhe program

 # Features
-In this version of the lexicographic sorting of strings uses a comparator as sorting algorithm, also you can run unit testing To **run** unit tests:
+In this version of the lexicographic sorting of strings uses a comparator as sorting algorithm, also you can run unit testing.

+To **run** unit tests:
 - **cd** into directory `onegin`
 - **use** `make tests`